jpbecotte/bridge-agreements/conventions/texas-tranfers.md

 1. Partner opens 1NT or 2NT
 2. Partner overcalls 1NT
 3. Partner opens 2♣ then bids 2NT as a second bid, showing 22-24 tpts

-4. When opponents get inside the auction, this is usually usefull
+## When opponents get inside the auction...

+This convention is very usefull to prevent or (better) stop opponents to put their nose in the auction.
+So it should always be ON.
+So the 4♦ and 4♥ will never be part of Lebenshol.

 ## To Discuss

 - Slam distinctions with Jacoby
--

 ♠♥♦♣